Superconducting Proximity Effect in an SSH-Superconductor Junction: Set up of the problem

 \section{Set up of the problem}

-In the present work, we consider a microscopic model of interaction between a massive superconductor and the simplest model of a one-dimensional topological insulator, which will be described by the so-called Su-Shreffer-Heeger model \cite{Su}.
-It is a tight-binding model with jumps between nearest neighbors, and the jumps are alternating.
+In the present work, we consider a microscopic model of interaction between a massive superconductor and the simplest model of a one-dimensional topological insulator, which will be described by the so-called Su-Schrieffer-Heeger model \cite{Su}.
+It is a tight-binding model with hoppings between nearest neighbors, and the hoppings are alternating.
 Such a model exhibits the main properties of a topological insulator, namely, the presence of a forbidden zone in the bulk spectrum; the existence of a zero-energy boundary state under a certain restriction on the hopping ratio.
 In particular, such a model describes the electronic subsystem of polyacetylene molecules.

 The superconductor occupies half the space.
-The insulator lies on the surface of the superconductor, which occupies half the space.
+The insulator lies on the surface of the superconductor.
 The interaction is provided by electron tunneling between the subsystems mentioned above at the point of contact.
 The entire system is at zero temperature.
 Our goal is to study the effect of inducing superconducting correlations in an insulator and how these correlations affect the edge state of the insulator.

 Let us start by presenting the Hamiltonians of each of the subsystems.
-Su-Shreffer-Heeger model is a one-dimensional tight-binding model with jumps between the nearest neighbors which alternate between $t_{1}$ and $t_{2}$.
-For simplicity, we will consider the jumps to be real.
+Su-Schrieffer-Heeger model is a one-dimensional tight-binding model with hoppings between the nearest neighbors which alternate between $t_{1}$ and $t_{2}$.
+For simplicity, we will consider the hoppings to be real.
 Within this model, a unit cell contains two atoms.
 The second quantized Hamiltonian of the $N$ unit cells model is written as

 Here $\hat{a}_{m,\sigma}, \hat{b}_{m,\sigma}$ ($\hat{a}_{m,\sigma}^{\dagger},\hat{b}_{m,\sigma}^{\dagger}$) -- fermionic annihilation (creation) operators on the first and second atom in the unit cell, respectively.
 We assume that the binding energy at each site is the same and set it to zero.
 Here we assume that the energy of excitations in the chain is measured from the chemical potential.
 The distance between the atoms is assumed to be equal to $a$, while the lattice period is equal to $2 a$.